ChunZhuo/sgBERT/README.md

 which means that the input size for each substructure can be expanded into 17.

 When including sequence information, there are just a little improvement there.
-It may suggested that most of the information is already in the structures.
+It may suggest that most of the information is already in the structures.